ironbar/arc25/docs/05_Solution_Summary.md

 models search the space of natural language programs to find solutions for novel tasks.
 Other methods pioneered by Greenblatt searched the space of Python programs.

 Humans use both methods.
-When we approach a new task, we try different approaches to try to solve it and we learn from the failures.
-When trying subsequent approaches we do not repeat the mistakes, we try new approaches that take into account the information obtained from the failing trials.
+When we approach a new task, we try different approaches to solve it and we learn from the failures.
+When trying subsequent approaches we do not repeat the mistakes.
+We try new approaches that take into account the information obtained from the failing trials.
 So we search, learn from our mistakes, and start the cycle again until we eventually find the solution.
 For the harder problems (like solving ARC), this cycle can take many years.

 I believe that a system that will solve ARC will very likely combine search and learn as well.
-All my work during the ARC25 challenge has gone in that direction.
+All my work during the ARC25 challenge has moved in that direction.

 <center><img src="../modeling/res/1752753996905_arc25.png" width="50%"></center>